-The DO WHILE statement tests the specified expression before each iteration (including the first iteration) of the statements within the loop.
-When the logical expression e is found to be true, execution resumes at the statement specified by the label s.
-If e is omitted, execution resumes at the first statement following the END DO statement.
+The DO WHILE statement tests the specified expression prior to each iteration (including the first iteration) of the statements within the loop.
+When the logical expression e is found to be true, the body of the loop is executed.
+If the expression is false, control is transferred to the statement following the loop.